MicrosoftDocs/fabric-docs/docs/cicd/variable-library/automate-variable-library.md

 ---
-title: Automate variable libraries  APIs
+title: Automate Variable library  APIs
-description: Learn how to automate variable libraries in the Microsoft Fabric Application lifecycle management (ALM) tool, by using APIs.
+description: Learn how to automate Variable libraries in the Microsoft Fabric Application lifecycle management (ALM) tool, by using APIs.
 author: mberdugo
 ms.author: monaberdugo
 ms.reviewer: NimrodShalit
 ms.topic: concept-article
 ms.date: 11/12/2024
-#customer intent: As a developer, I want to learn how to automate variable libraries in the Microsoft Fabric Application lifecycle management (ALM) tool, by using APIs, so that I can manage my content lifecycle.
+#customer intent: As a developer, I want to learn how to automate Variable libraries in the Microsoft Fabric Application lifecycle management (ALM) tool, by using APIs, so that I can manage my content lifecycle.
 ---

-# Automate variable libraries by using APIs and Azure DevOps (preview)
+# Automate Variable libraries by using APIs and Azure DevOps (preview)

-You can use the [Microsoft Fabric REST APIs](/rest/api/fabric/articles/using-fabric-apis) to fully automate teh variable library management.
+You can use the [Microsoft Fabric REST APIs](/rest/api/fabric/articles/using-fabric-apis) to fully automate the Variable library management.
 Here are a few examples of what can be done by using the APIs:

-* **Read**/**Update** the variable library item *schema*
+* **Read**/**Update** the Variable library item *schema*
-* **Read**/**Update** the variable library item *active value-set*
+* **Read**/**Update** the Variable library item *active value-set*

-If you're using the APIs as part of your lifecycle management, Permissions for item reference are checked during Git Update and deployment pipeline deployment.
+If you're using the APIs as part of your lifecycle management, פermissions for item reference are checked during Git Update and deployment pipeline deployment.

-## Read the variable library item information
+## Read the Variable library item information

 * Use the ‘Get item definition’ API call, to view the item’s schema:
   * Variables - name, type, note and default value
   * Value-sets – names and their adjustable variables’ value
 * Use the ‘Get item’ API call to view under the custom property section the active value-set name of this item.

-## Update the variable library item information
+## Update the Variable library item information

 * Use the ‘Update item definition’ API call, to update the item’s schema:
   * Variables – Add variable/Remove variable/Edit variable (name, type, note and default value)